 An old Scots word for twilight, dayligaun literally means “daylight-going.”

-As a metaphor for something that has ceased to be useful, the term dead horse is today more often than not used in the phrase “flogging a dead horse,” meaning “to fruitlessly continue with something all interest has been lost in.”
+As a metaphor for something that has ceased to be useful, the term dead horse is today more often than not used in the phrase “beating a dead horse,” meaning “to fruitlessly continue with something all interest has been lost in.”
 Before then, however, dead-horse was a 17th-century term for work for which you’d been paid in full in advance—and so to work the dead-horse or for a dead horse meant “to busy yourself in work that at the end of which you won’t be paid.”
 A dead-man, incidentally, is an old English nickname for an empty liquor bottle, so being down among the dead-men meant “passed out drunk on the floor” in 18th-century English.

-18th-century slang for a failed idea.
+Eighteenth-century slang for a failed idea.

 To walk about, or to stray away from home.